What to do if Color Scheme Isn't Working

 Your interior color scheme seemed so perfect when you first chose it.
 Perhaps you found a color scheme online or in a paint store, and recreated it in your own space.
 However color scheme came about, you carefully chose (what you thought) was the right one.

-Once you brought your color scheme into your home, something didn't look or feel right.
-It's easier to pinpoint when one color, like choosing the wrong wall color, isn't working.
+But then you brought your color scheme into your home and something didn't look or feel right.
+It's easier to pinpoint when one color, like the wrong wall color, isn't working.
 When a single color is "off" you may not know the right color immediately, but you can isolate the problem, and get to work on changing it.
 A problem color scheme can be blatantly obvious.
-What is less-obvious is which color or colors are not working in your space.
+What is often less obvious is which color or colors are not working in your space.

 What's Wrong With Your Color Scheme?

 Like visiting a doctor, nothing can get better without getting a diagnosis.
 You will first need to identify what isn't working with your color scheme.
 You don't have to be a color expert or designer to figure out what's wrong.
 Here are the top 3 reasons your color scheme isn't working anymore.